 Johnson County Community College is committed to a policy of nondiscrimination involving equal access to education and employment opportunity to all regardless of sex, race, age, religion, color, national origin, handicap or veteran status.
 The administration further extends its commitment to fulfilling and implementing the federal, state and local laws and regulations as specified in Title IX and Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.
-For assistance in these areas, contact Ed Franklin, Johnson County Community College, 12345 College Blvd., Overland Park, KS 66210-1299, (913) 469-8500, or the Director, Office of Civil Rights, HHS, Washington, D.C.
+For assistance in these areas, contact the office of the dean of Student Services, Johnson County Community College, 12345 College Blvd., Overland Park, KS 66210-1299, (913) 469-8500, or the Director, Office of Civil Rights, HHS, Washington, D.C.
 20201.